TudorBatica/UniProfReview/README.md

 ## How to install

-First of all, this app only works on Android for now.
+First of all, this app only works on Android(Android 5.0 or newer) for now.
 You can find the .apk files for arm64, armeabi and x86_64 architectures in the out/release folder.
 If for some reason you cannot install the .apk, setup Flutter on your computer.